baitando/blog/data-privacy-policy.md

 Our privacy policy is structured as follows:

-I. Information about us as controllers of your data<br />
+I. Information about us as controllers of your data\
 II.
-The rights of users and data subjects<br />
+The rights of users and data subjects\
 III.
 Information about the data processing

 ## I. Information about us as controllers of your data